Through The Fibro Fog

 🍐 Ingredients

-pears, ginger, chia, cardamom, milk, butter.
+individually labelled pears, ginger, chia seeds, maple syrup, cardamom, non-dairy milk, butter.

 Make sure to check the full ingredients and instructions in the recipe box!